Micholms/Graphormer_IR_user_friendly/README.md

 The predicted intensities along with SIS values and true values will be obtain in a csv file (_eval_result.csv_), for 400-4000 cm-1.

-NOTE: The data file should be ordered as the _testing_dataset.csv_ file (as created by running gen_splits.py).
+_NOTE: _The data file should be ordered as the _testing_dataset.csv_ file (as created by running gen_splits.py).
 However, it is possible to add your own IDs for the input.
-This should be put in the 3rd column, with header "smiles, phase, org_names, 400, ... , 4000"
+This should be put in the 3rd column, and the csv file should have header "smiles, phase, org_names, 400, ... , 4000"

 **Prediction:**